-Discussion in 'Bodyweight training' started by zombiekicker, Aug 7, 2013.
+Discussion in 'Health and Fitness' started by zombiekicker, Aug 7, 2013.

 I only punch them when my kicks fail me.
 My kicks never fail me.

 well, the poor horse DID need a break...

 In case anyone was wondering: http://sportsmedicine.about.com/od/glossary/g/Eccentric_def.htm